randym/axlsx/README.md

 --------

 Axlsx is an Office Open XML Spreadsheet generator for the Ruby programming language.
-With Axlsx you can create excel worksheets with charts, images (with links), automated and fixed column widths, customized styles, functions, tables, conditional formatting, print options, comments, merged cells, auto filters, file and stream serialization  as well as full schema validation.
-Axlsx excels at helping you generate beautiful Office Open XML Spreadsheet documents without having to understand the entire ECMA specification.
+With Axlsx you can create excel worksheets with charts, images (with links), and tables with automated and fixed column widths; you can customize styles, functions, and conditional formatting; you can make comments, merge cells and work with other functions such as auto filters, file and stream serialization  as well as full schema validation.
+Axlsx excels at helping you generate beautiful Office Open XML Spreadsheet documents even without any experience of ECMA.

 ![Screen 1](https://github.com/randym/axlsx/raw/master/examples/sample.png)